NexiloDev/Lugormod-v3/docs/cvars.md

 ## lmd_levitateJediSound
 ### Default value: 0
 ```
-If set to 1, Levitate plays a sound when used by Jedi.
+If set to 1, Levitate plays a continuous sound when used by Jedi.
 ```

 ## lmd_levitateSithSound
 ### Default value: 0
 ```
-If set to 1, Levitate plays a sound when used by Sith.
+If set to 1, Levitate plays a continuous sound when used by Sith.
 ```

 ## lmd_levitateFinish
 ### Default value: 0
 ```